not-ryan-ning/Sphere/README.md

 # Sphere
 **Technology has become a new form of social stratification.**

-Sphere is a full-stack social platform that aims to make technology and education more accessible to underrepresented users.
+Sphere is a social platform - a website that aims to make technology and education more accessible to underrepresented users.

 This is done by matching **volunteer tutors** to grassroots, or **underrepresented students** based on analysing their needs and similarities using Cohere's **natural language processing** API.